boldflight/BibleConverter/test_EPUB/output/isa.md

 it will not reach us.
 For we have made a lie our refuge, we have hidden ourselves in a deceitful word.”

+[16] Therefore, this is what the Sovereign Lord, says:
 “Look, I am laying a stone in Zion, an approved stone, set in place as a precious cornerstone for the foundation.